Is the Town of Apple Valley shifting its position? (April 26, 2015)

-Published reports indicate that AVRWC owns or controls in excess of 13,000 acre feet of water.
-Given that Hesperia just purchased water rights at the rate of $8,300 per acre foot, that makes AVRWC water rights holdings worth somewhere in the neighborhood of $113,000,000 … assuming the drought doesn’t drive up prices for water between now and the conclusion of this transaction.
+Published reports indicate that AVRWC owns or controls more than 13,000 acre-feet of water.
+Given that Hesperia just purchased water rights at the rate of $8,300 per acre-foot, that makes AVRWC water rights holdings worth somewhere in the neighborhood of $113,000,000 … assuming the drought doesn’t drive up prices for water between now and the conclusion of this transaction.

-The bottom line is that while there are many uncertainties in what TOAV thinks it is doing, the one thing that is clear is that TOAV is not expecting that $45 million to buy any water or water rights in its proposed hostile take-over of AVRWC.
+The bottom line is that while there are many uncertainties in what TOAV thinks it is doing, the one clear thing is that TOAV is not expecting that $45 million to buy any water or water rights in its proposed hostile takeover of AVRWC.
 Therefore, the amount of control it would be buying is minimal at best.